harvey25115/git-search-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run cypress:run`

-Launches the test runner in the interactive watch mode.\
+First run the local server using `npm start` then run the E2E testing headlessly.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Note: Video capturing is disabled.

 ### `npm run build`